Schayik/u-data-science-blog-post/README.md

 # Stack Overflow survey breakdown

-This repository presents the Jupyter notebook behind this blog post: ...
+This repository presents the Jupyter notebook behind this blog post: https://pimvschayik-69902.medium.com/quick-insight-on-stack-overflow-data-7c89f5644a67.
 This post is based on survey data from Stack Overflow: https://insights.stackoverflow.com/survey.

-## About the data
-...

 # Development